 The international dialling code for Saudi Arabia is +966.
 Mobile telephone coverage is extensive, even in remote parts of the country.
 Internet facilities are available in most towns and cities.

 Travellers to Saudi Arabia do not have to pay duty on 600 cigarettes or 100 cigars or 500g tobacco, perfume or cultured pearls for personal use, or goods up to the value SAR3,000.
 Duty is payable on cameras and other electronic goods, and refunds on these are available if the articles are re-exported within 90 days.

-Strictly prohibited are pork, dogs, narcotics, alcoholic drinks, anti-Islamic goods and publications, gambling devices, weapons and ammunition, explosives, fireworks, unlabelled medication, nutmeg, goods which prominently display flags of another country, goods bearing names and pictures of celebrities, wild animal hides, counterfeit money.
+Strictly prohibited are pork, narcotics, alcoholic drinks, anti-Islamic goods and publications, gambling devices, weapons and ammunition, explosives, fireworks, unlabelled medication, goods which prominently display flags of another country, goods bearing names and pictures of celebrities, wild animal hides, counterfeit money.
 Other prohibited items include formula milk, natural sand, and natural pearls.